Sustainability

 Resale Impact Calculation Standards

-- As our customers purchase products the Valuence Group resells, our Resale Impact data represent the amount of environmental impact that can be avoided, not the amount of actual reductions in environmental impact.
+• As our customers purchase products the Valuence Group resells, our Resale Impact data represent the amount of environmental impact that can be avoided, not the amount of actual reductions in environmental impact.
 Presuming a customer buys a reused product instead of a non-reused product, the manufacturing and distribution process for the non-reused product is theoretically omitted; we calculate the environmental impact (in terms of CO2 emissions and water consumption) that the omitted manufacturing and distribution process could have, and show the result as avoided emissions .
 When calculating Resale Impact, we make assumptions on the amount of emissions from the omitted manufacturing and distribution process, and therefore Resale Impact data can differ from the amount of actual reductions in environmental impact.

-- Since we are not a manufacturer of products, our calculation of Resale Impact covers products the Valence Group has resold (watches, bags, jewelry (including bullion), apparel, and accessories).
+• Since we are not a manufacturer of products, our calculation of Resale Impact covers products the Valence Group has resold (watches, bags, jewelry (including bullion), apparel, and accessories).

 Our Resale Impact data are not obtained by investigating and verifying the amount of actual environmental impact (CO2 emissions and water consumption) from the manufacturing process for each product.
 We calculate the environmental impact of the products throughout their life cycles, from material procurement to disposal and recycling, by referring to data from Gabi*, a life cycle assessment (LCA) database.
-The calculation has been conducted under the supervision of an outside consulting firm. - There may be differences in the results of LCA due to differences in estimation conditions, lack of processes, and other factors.
+The calculation has been conducted under the supervision of an outside consulting firm.

-- The latest Resale Impact calculation results for each product and the figures indicated on the product tag etc., may differ due to the review of calculation results and other factors.
+• The latest Resale Impact calculation results for each product and the figures indicated on the product tag etc., may differ due to the review of calculation results and other factors.

 *GaBi is a software program provided by Sphera Solutions GmbH to evaluate the sustainability of products through life cycle assessment.